react-native-webrtc/react-native-incall-manager/README.md

 // ... it will also remote event listeners ...
 ```

-if you want to use ringback:
+If you want to use ringback:

 ```javascript
 // ringback is basically for OUTGOING call. and is part of start().